therinMody/therinMody/README.md

 - 👋 Hi, I’m @therinMody
-- 👀 I’m interested in work
+- 👀 I’m currently interested in cloud infrastructure, react and node applications, and database adminstration.
-- 🌱 I’m currently learning how to solve problems
+- 🌱 I’m currently learning how to solve problems.
-- 💞️ I’m looking to collaborate on anything I can get my hands on
+- 💞️ I’m looking to collaborate on cloud based web applications.

 <!---
 therinMody/therinMody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.